Skip to content

 Under the hood, Pellicule:

-- Starts a Vite dev server with your component
+2. Starts a dev server with your component (Vite, Rsbuild, or your own server)

 The entire pipeline is automated.
 You just write the component and run the CLI.